Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 DAT is built for humans.
 Humans refreshing browser tabs.
 Humans calling brokers.
 Humans copying MC numbers into spreadsheets and racing each other to the phone.
 Every minute of latency between "load posted" and "load covered" is money on the floor for everyone involved.

 Booking loads is moving to AI.
 The dispatcher who waits until 2027 to notice is bringing a refresh button to an agent fight.
-Common Ground is the load board built for AI.
+Engine is the load board built for AI.

 DAT Today · Built for Humans